FREQUENTLY ASKED QUESTIONS…

 Do my family and I have to mask when I am in labor?

-Not unless you want to.
+Absolutely not… unless of course you want to.
 You have autonomy.
 One of the beautiful things about being home for your birth is that you are in your own environment.

 We do ask that you do not invite any family members or guests over that are -or have been- recently ill.
 This longstanding common-sense policy predates Covid.
 It is simply wise to avoid illness around a newborn, especially for the first 30 days.
 It’s also a respectful practice towards the birth team, as they will be seeing other families as well and hope to avoid unnecessary illness.